 Lexus RX300 owners have reported 5 problems related to engine burning oil (under the engine and engine cooling category).
+The most recently reported issues are listed below.

 Engine knocks on acceleration, burns oil bad, hard to start, transmmision will not auto shift into high range on freeway, car lurches when getting up to freeway speed.